nifemi-l/EECS-581-Project-3/README.md

 3. Get taken to the localhost frontend

 ## Note
-You can technically run frontend and backend simultaneously, but they're not actually reconciled on the same host, so nothing (good) will happen.
+To get a working system, you need to run both the frontend and backend at the same time.
+The frontend should run on `http://127.0.0.1:3000/` and the backend on `http://127.0.0.1:5000/`.
+With both running, they are now connected and will work together as intended.